machinebox/desktop/README.md

 ## How it works

-Running `make build` will create a single application binary serving the `www` folder in a web view when the application is run.
+Build your application using Go APIs, and an HTML/CSS/JavaScript front-end inside the `www` folder, just like a normal web root.

+Building the package will generate a `.app` mac application file that will host a simple web server serving the assets and any other endpoints you build.

+When run, the application will open a web view into the `www` folder.

+## Usage

+Build with: `make build`

 ## Dependencies